raiyn27/AIOStreams/README.md

 ## 📦 Description

-AIOStreams consolidates multiple Stremio addons and debrid services into a single, easily configurable addon.
+AIOStreams consolidates multiple Stremios addons and debrid services into a single, easily configurable addon.
 It allows highly customisable filtering, sorting, and formatting of results and supports proxying all your streams through [MediaFlow Proxy](https://github.com/mhdzumair/mediaflow-proxy) or [StremThru](https://github.com/MunifTanjim/stremthru) for improved compatibility and IP restriction bypassing.

 ## ✨ Key Features